Pulsar Portable Generator Reviews: Top 5 Compared and Reviewed

 With this power output, Pulsar PG2300iS is suitable for camping, tailgating, and DIY projects.

-Stable Sine Wave Technology: Its sine wave technology ensures clean and stable power with less than 3% THD rating.
+Stable Sine Wave Technology: Its sine wave technology ensures clean and stable power with less than a 3% THD rating.
 It allows users to power their sensitive electronics like smartphones, laptops, PCs, and other items without any worries.

 THD is the measurement of the total harmonic distortion available in an electrical signal.